20klompr/xPro-V5/Front_Panel.md

 ## Cool

 The Coolant output can be used to control dust-extraction or cutting fluid systems, or repurposed for other switching requirements.
-Note: the port labeled "GND" is actually a switched ground, the signal labeld "SIG" is a constant 24V*
+Note: the port labeled "GND" is actually a switched ground, the signal labeled "SIG" is a constant 24V*

 *the SIG can also be configured to output 5V by removing the xProV5 lid and moving the "MIST" jumper from 24V to 5V.